KasumigaokaUtaha/Calendar/Contribution.md

 ## Han Zhang 376230
-- project organizer
+- Project organizer
-- implement the year view
+- Implemetation of the year view
-- implement most of the redux architecture
+- Implementation of the redux architecture